Julia Sherwin, Partner at Haddad & Sherwin LLP Civil Rights Law Firm

-Julia Sherwin is an AV Preeminent Rated Lawyer who has successfully tried and settled many civil rights cases in federal and state courts.
+Julia Sherwin is a Partner at Haddad & Sherwin LLP, an Oakland, California Civil Rights Law Firm.
+Julia is an AV Preeminent Rated Lawyer who has successfully tried and settled many civil rights cases in federal and state courts.
 She began her career in Detroit, Michigan, at Goodman, Eden, Millender & Bedrosian, the first racially integrated law firm in the nation.
 Julia is listed as a Northern California Super Lawyer in San Francisco Magazine, in 2006 and every year since 2008.
 She has handled numerous cutting-edge wrongful death and serious injury cases, including for example:

-- $5.5 million for a man who was brutalized and had both hands crushed by deputies after he surrendered to them;
+- $5.5 million for an unarmed man who was brutalized and had both hands crushed by deputies after he surrendered to them;

-• $5.1 million partial settlement from Alameda County for a mentally ill man who had been declared incompetent to stand trial (IST) and was beaten to death in jail by another severely mentally ill inmate, while he waited for Napa State Hospital to comply with a court order requiring the hospital to admit him for inpatient care (the State of California refuses to take responsibility for its decades-long violation of courts’ commitment orders and appealed the judge’s denial of their motion to throw the case out and give its employees qualified immunity, and the case will proceed against the State and its employees) ;
+- $5.1 million settlement for a mentally ill man who had been declared incompetent to stand trial (IST) and was beaten to death in jail by another severely mentally ill inmate, while he waited for Napa State Hospital to comply with a court order requiring the hospital to admit him for inpatient care;

-Most of the firm’s cases are wrongful death cases, and Julia is honored and humbled to be able to represent clients whose lives were cut short, by law enforcement or correctional healthcare corporations.
+Most of the CA civil rights law firm’s cases are wrongful death cases, and Julia Sherwin is honored and humbled to be able to represent clients whose lives were cut short by law enforcement or correctional healthcare corporations.
 She is deeply moved by each and every client’s human story, and strives to get to know her clients and their stories, to speak for them in the most compelling way possible in court.
 While law enforcement and jails may see her clients as “suspects” or “subjects” or “inmates,” Julia highlights each client’s humanity.
 She strongly agrees with Bryan Stevenson’s wise statement, “Each of us is more than the worst thing we’ve ever done.”

 In every case, Julia looks for the systemic failures that contributed to her client’s injury or death, and whenever possible pursues significant reforms that will save other people from suffering as her clients were made to suffer.

-Practice Areas: Civil Rights; Constitutional Law; Police Misconduct; Wrongful Death; Jail Suicide; Police Shooting; Restraint or Compression Asphyxia at the hands of law enforcement.
+- Restraint or Compression Asphyxia at the hands of law enforcement

 Admitted: 1995, Michigan; 1997, California